 Starting from the action of itinerant electrons on a lattice that can be written as:

-where $mu$ is the chemical potential, $h_k$ is the lattice bare Green function, $c^*_{\omega, k, \sigma} (c_{\omega, k, \sigma})$ are the Grassmann variables corresponding to creation and annihilation operators, and $S_{loc}$ is the local part of the action, the lattice problem can be rephrased into that of a set of impurities and an additional term to account for remaining contributions:
+where $\mu$ is the chemical potential, $h_k$ is the hoping term in momentum space, $c^*_{\omega, k, \sigma} (c_{\omega, k, \sigma})$ are the Grassmann variables corresponding to the creation (annihilation) operator, and $S_{loc}$ is the local part of the action.
+The lattice problem can be reframed into that of a set of impurities and an additional term to account for the remaining contributions:

 Revisiting the expression of the partition function, a Hubbard-Stratonovich transformation can be applied on the second term, introducing new fermionic degrees of freedom.
 The action can then be expressed as: